-This Chapter provides the processes for zoning and land division approvals required by the Driggs AOI LDC.
+This Chapter provides the processes for zoning and land division approvals required by the LDC.

-- 1. Application Submittals and Revisions - a.
-Applications must be made on applications provided by and submitted to the County Planning Department, and available on the County's website and at the Department. - b.
-Additional materials, including site plans, may be required as provided in this Chapter or other specifically applicable sections of the Driggs AOI LDC. - c.
-After assessing the nature of a proposed development activity, development site, or land use, and following a pre-application conference, the County Administrator, in conference with the City Planning Administrator, may require additional materials relevant to the proposed activity or site and necessary to establish compliance with applicable Driggs AOI LDC approval criteria.
-Materials may include those illustrating
+1. Application Submittals and Revisions

-- development activities and uses related to grading, drainage, erosion control, landscaping, public safety, public utilities and services, outdoor lighting or to other matters subject to the requirements of the Driggs AOI LDC. - d.
-Applications and submittal materials must be submitted to the County Administrator and not directly to members of the PZC, BoCC, or other reviewing departments or agencies, unless directed by the County Administrator in writing.
+- a.
+Applications must be made on applications provided by and submitted to the Planning Department, and available on the County's website and at the Department. - b.
+Additional materials, including site plans, may be required as provided in this Chapter or other specifically applicable sections of the LDC. - c.
+After assessing the nature of a proposed development activity, development site, or land use, and following a pre-application conference, the Administrator may require additional materials relevant to the proposed activity or site and necessary to establish compliance with applicable LDC approval criteria.
+Materials may include those illustrating development activities and uses related to grading, drainage, erosion control, landscaping, public safety, public utilities and services, outdoor lighting or to other matters subject to the requirements of the LDC. - d.
+Applications and submittal materials must be submitted to the Teton County Planning Office Administrator and not directly to members of the PZC, BoccJoint Planning and Zoning Commission, BoCC, City of Victor, or other reviewing departments or agencies, unless directed by the Administrator in writing.